 This plan allows the employers to control it in however way they want to.
 The employers decide how much they want to contribute with a set formula* for profit allocations.
 Employers decide when to do it.
 If the company is not making enough profits, then contributions can be cease.

-This plan allows participants to have another type of retirement plans at the same time.
+Profit sharing plans allow participants to have another type of retirement plans at the same time.
 Employers can easily allocate contributions on their employees chosen retirement plan.
 Usually these contributions go to a 401k account.
 It helps the business defer tax liabilities from the money set aside for Profit-Sharing plans.

 * The common set formula they use is the comp-to-comp method.
 It works by calculating the amount of annual compensations an employee has, divided by the sum of total compensations all participant employees.
 The result gives a percentage that sets how much shares the employee can have.